SupaaHiro/schwifty-lab/blog-posts/20251104-talos/article_EN.md

 That cluster served me well for years.
 I built and upgraded everything by hand: control planes, kube-proxy, CNI, certificates, and so on.
 It was a great learning journey — but now that I know Kubernetes deeply, maintaining it manually has become unnecessary overhead.

 So, I started looking for something declarative, self-managed, yet fully under my control.
-I already knew about Talos Linux
-, but never really dug into it.
-Then, almost by accident, I discovered SideroLabs Omni — and since then, I’ve been experimenting with it non-stop for three days straight.
+I already knew about [Talos Linux](https://www.talos.dev/), but never really dug into it.
+Then, almost by accident, I discovered [SideroLabs Omni](https://www.siderolabs.com/products/omni) — and since then, I’ve been experimenting with it non-stop for three days straight.

 Today, I finally managed to replace the default Flannel CNI that comes with Talos with Calico, which I’ve been using for about four years in production environments.

-Spoiler: it works beautifully.
+**Spoiler: it works beautifully.**

 ---